Breast Cancer Awareness-A Case Study

 Publicado por Ben White en

-For Breast Cancer Awareness Month let’s take a closer look at a recent case study of a postmenopausal woman with breast cancer.
+For Breast Cancer Awareness Month, let us take a closer look at a recent case study of a postmenopausal woman with breast cancer.

 Loretta's Case Study

 Loretta is a 62-year-old postmenopausal woman suffering from breast cancer as well as depression, anxiety, and stress.
-Dr. Kate presents a breakdown of her self-reported symptoms before going into the details of her test results and a thorough explanation of biochemical factors at play that explain both her symptoms and her observed results.
-Finally, she summarizes the whole picture and presents a suggested way to address the problems and help Loretta get back into balance.
+Dr. Kate Placzek presents a breakdown of her self-reported symptoms before going into the details of her test results and a thorough explanation of the biochemical factors at play.
+Finally, she summarises the whole picture and presents a suggested approach to address the problems and help Loretta get back into balance.

-Self-reported symptoms that Loretta rated as severe included breast cancer, rapid aging, bone loss, allergies, sensitivity to chemicals, and obsessive-compulsive disorder (OCD).
-Moderately severe symptoms included anxiety, depression, stress, nervousness, addictive behaviors, dry/brittle hair, breaking nails, increased urinary urge, and morning fatigue.
-In addition, she had multiple symptoms that she rated as mild in severity.
+Self-reported symptoms that Loretta rated as severe included breast cancer, rapid ageing, bone loss, allergies, sensitivity to chemicals, and obsessive-compulsive disorder (OCD).
+Moderately severe symptoms included anxiety, depression, stress, nervousness, addictive behaviours, dry/brittle hair, breaking nails, increased urinary urge, and morning fatigue.
+In addition, she had multiple symptoms rated as mild in severity.

-Loretta’s test results included Heavy Metals and Nutrients Testing in dried urine and dried blood spot and this showed high levels of bromine and arsenic in urine and high levels of mercury in both urine and blood spot (urinary mercury is an indicator of cumulative exposure to this toxic element, while blood spot indicates recent exposure).
-The blood spot elements test also showed that her levels of zinc and selenium were low, which is not healthy for anyone but especially for someone with breast cancer.
+Loretta's test results included Heavy Metals and Nutrients Testing in dried urine and dried blood spot.
+This showed high levels of bromine and arsenic in urine, and high levels of mercury in both urine and blood spot — urinary mercury indicates cumulative exposure to this toxic element, while blood spot indicates recent exposure.
+The blood spot elements test also showed that her levels of zinc and selenium were low, which is concerning for anyone but especially for someone with breast cancer.

-Dr. Kate explains how her elements test results relate to increased oxidative stress, which results in mitochondrial injury and DNA damage that can initiate breast cancer.
-Oxidative stress also speeds up aging.
-The body produces a natural antioxidant, glutathione, which helps counteract oxidative stress and detoxifies the body – but toxic heavy metals like arsenic and mercury interfere with glutathione production, and inadequate selenium also compromises glutathione synthesis, so Loretta is clearly suffering from a double whammy impact on glutathione availability.
+Dr. Kate explains how these results relate to increased oxidative stress, which results in mitochondrial injury and DNA damage that can initiate breast cancer.
+Oxidative stress also accelerates ageing.
+The body produces a natural antioxidant, glutathione, which helps counteract oxidative stress and detoxify the body — but toxic heavy metals like arsenic and mercury interfere with glutathione production, and inadequate selenium further compromises glutathione synthesis.
+Loretta is clearly suffering from a compounded impact on glutathione availability.

 Neurotransmitter Test Results

-Dr. Kate then looks at her neurotransmitter results in relation to the Neurotransmitter Pathways, and shows that Loretta has a “brain on fire” pattern where everything is running either higher than normal or at the high end of the normal range.
-Paradoxically, her GABA and glycine are high, but her glutamate is normal – why is this?
-Dr. Kate points out that it is important to remember we are looking at urinary levels of neurotransmitters, and for glutamate to arrive in the urine it needs to be taken up by the kidneys.
-In Loretta’s case, her high levels of oxidative stress interfere with the glutamate transport in the kidneys, so less glutamate appears in the urine than would be expected.
+Dr. Kate then examines Loretta's neurotransmitter results in relation to the Neurotransmitter Pathways, showing that Loretta has a "brain on fire" pattern where everything is running either higher than normal or at the high end of the normal range.
+Paradoxically, her GABA and glycine are high, but her glutamate is normal.
+Dr. Kate points out that it is important to remember we are looking at urinary levels of neurotransmitters — for glutamate to appear in the urine it needs to be taken up by the kidneys.
+In Loretta's case, her high levels of oxidative stress interfere with glutamate transport in the kidneys, so less glutamate appears in the urine than would be expected.

-In postmenopause when estradiol levels are low, this increases serotonin degradation, so levels are often lower than normal and levels of the serotonin metabolite 5-HIAA are high.
-In Loretta’s case, she also has a low zinc/copper ratio which also has the effect of enhancing serotonin degradation and likely contributes to her feelings of depression.
+In postmenopause, when estradiol levels are low, serotonin degradation increases, so levels are often lower than normal and levels of the serotonin metabolite 5-HIAA are high.
+In Loretta's case, she also has a low zinc/copper ratio, which further enhances serotonin degradation and likely contributes to her feelings of depression.

-Loretta’s histamine levels are high, which can be seen in patients with sensitivity to chemicals, and her high PEA is indicative of severe anxiety, a racing mind and sleep problems.
+Loretta's histamine levels are high — commonly seen in patients with sensitivity to chemicals — and her high PEA is indicative of severe anxiety, a racing mind and sleep problems.

-Dr. Kate discusses Loretta’s epinephrine, norepinephrine, and cortisol/cortisone results and how they relate to stress and her adrenal glands.
-A sustained high cortisol level, in particular high cortisol production during the night as in Loretta’s case, increases the conversion of norepinephrine (NE) to epinephrine (EPI), increasing her levels of both EPI and normetanephrine (NMN) which is the adrenal product of NE metabolism, and this is typical in breast cancer patients where we often see high cortisol production.
+Dr. Kate discusses Loretta's epinephrine, norepinephrine, and cortisol/cortisone results and how they relate to stress and her adrenal glands.
+A sustained high cortisol level — in particular high cortisol production during the night, as in Loretta's case — increases the conversion of norepinephrine (NE) to epinephrine (EPI), increasing her levels of both EPI and normetanephrine (NMN).
+This pattern is typical in breast cancer patients, where high cortisol production is frequently observed.

 Solutions for Loretta